neggles/wheniwas/README.md

 your misery and hate will kill us all
 so paint it black and take it back
 let's shout it loud and clear
+defiant to the end, we hear the call